webglider/google-ctf-17/icrc.md

 >>> Poly(p, x).coeffs()
 [2, 1, 1]
 ```
 In the above example, I've defined two polynomial expressions `p` and `g`.
-Then I used the `div` function to perform [poylnomial divison](https://en.wikipedia.org/wiki/Polynomial_long_division).
+Then I used the `div` function to perform [polynomial divison](https://en.wikipedia.org/wiki/Polynomial_long_division).
 The result is a tuple of (quotient, remainder).
 The last statement extracts the coefficients of polynomial `p` and returns them as a list.

 ## Background